kreeti/web_development_basics/ruby/README.md

 * Different types of operators
 * Class and Objects
 * Ruby if else, unless, switch case
-* Ruby containers, block and  Iterators
+* Ruby containers, block, lambdas and  Iterators
 * String, Array and Hashes
 * Inheritance, Module And Mixing
 * Exceptions, catch, and throw